 When to Visit Cavao dos Conchos

 You can visit at any time of the year as long as the road up to Lagoa Comprida is open.
-It is possible to ski in Serra da Estrela some years, so snow in winter is definitely a possibility.
+The Serra da Estrela is one of Portugal’s top winter destinations and snow in winter is definitely a possibility.
 The lake looks stunning when it’s frosted with ice, but the trails may well be icy too, so good walking boots and thermals are a must at this time of year.

 In August it will be busy, especially at the weekends, with Portuguese locals driving up to Lagoa Comprida for a day of sun-bathing and swimming on it’s shores.
 It will also be hot, so take water, sunscreen and a hat if you’re planning on visiting in the summer.